dfc-efficiency/portfolio_optimizer_api_doc/source/index.html.md

 }
 ```

-This endpoint creates a resource availability if it does not already exist for the given (ResourceTypeId, Year, Month).
+This endpoint creates a resource availability.
+The tuple (ResourceTypeId, Year, Month) must be unique.
+Return an error if (ResourceTypeId, Year, Month) already exists in the database.

 ### HTTP Request